 Tyrion is a dwarf, with stubby legs, a jutting forehead, mismatched eyes of green and black, and a mixture of pale blond and black hair.
 His unique stare has been said to make most people uncomfortable, which Tyrion tries to use to his advantage.

-At a young age, Tyrion married Tysha, but eventually, his brother Jaime told him the girl was a whore he had paid to take Tyrion's virginity.
-Tyrion was crushed, and the memory of her has haunted him for a very long time.
+At a young age, Tyrion married Tysha, but eventually Jaime told him the girl was a whore he had paid to take Tyrion's virginity.
+Tyrion was crushed, and the memory of her has long haunted him.
 Believing that no girl could ever truly love him for who he was, he began to seek his pleasure with prostitutes.
 Tywin felt this brought more shame on their house, further deteriorating their relationship.

 Tyrion was born in 273 AC as the third-born child to Lord Tywin and Lady Joanna Lannister.
 Joanna died giving birth to him, and as a result his father blames him for her death.
 Tales about Tyrion were spread immediately after his birth; At Oldtown, it was said that Tyrion was a monster, with a tail, monstrous huge head, thick black hair, a beard, an evil eye, lion's claws, with teeth so long he was not able to close his mouth, and both male and female genitals.
 It was said that Tyrion's birth was an omen to famine, plague and war, and the smallfolk named him “Lord Tywin's Doom” and “Lord Tywin's Bane”.
 King Aerys II Targaryen stated that Tyrion was a punishment for Tywin's arrogance, and the same was said by begging brothers in Oldtown, stating that Tywin had made himself greater than the king, which was only allowed by a god.

 Shortly after Tyrion's birth, the Princess of Dorne arrived with her consort and two younger children, Elia and Oberyn Martell.
-Tyrion was kept out of sight during the visit of the Martells, though he could sometimes he heard, howling.
-Cersei and Jaime show Tyrion to Elia and Oberyn the day before the Martells leave.
-Cersei claims that no one had expected Tyrion to live this long, and that he must surely die soon.
-Lord Tywin Lannister, having refused to betroth Princess Elia to his heir Jaime, offers the newborn Tyrion as a betrothed to Elia instead, which the Martells took as an insult.
+Tyrion was kept out of sight during the visit of the Martells, though he could sometimes be heard howling.
+Cersei and Jaime showed Tyrion to Elia and Oberyn the day before the Martells left, with Cersei claiming the infant would die soon.
+Lord Tywin, having refused to betroth Princess Elia to his heir Jaime, offered Tyrion as a betrothed to Elia instead, which the Martells took as an insult.

 During most of Tyrion's childhood, his father Tywin served as Hand of the King to King Aerys II Targaryen in King's Landing, and as a consequence was absent from home for longer periods of time.
 As a child, Tyrion was lonely.
 His brother Jaime left Casterly Rock to serve as a squire at Crakehall in 277 AC,[N 1] while his sister Cersei left for the court of King's Landing in 278 AC.
 At the age of six or seven, one of his uncles taught him tumbling, which he happily did for half a year at Casterly Rock, until Tywin returned from King's Landing and forbade it.
 Knowing he would never be a knight, as a child Tyrion thought he could become the High Septon instead, as the crystal crown added a foot to one's height.
 As such, he studied the holy books.
 However, at the age of thirteen, Tyrion fell in love, and that quickly replaced the thoughts of priesthood.
 He and his brother Jaime rescued a common girl, Tysha, from some bandits near Casterly Rock.
 While Jaime went after the bandits Tyrion took care of Tysha.
 To his amazement Tysha liked him, and they eventually made love.
 Tyrion became so enamoured by her that he bribed a septon and married her in secret.
 Tysha would sing the Myrish song "The Seasons of My Love" for him.
 Their marriage lasted only two weeks, however.
 When Tyrion's father learned about the wedding, he commanded Jaime to say that Tysha was a prostitute whom Jaime had hired for to take Tyrion's virginity.
 Because the “whore” had presumed to marry a Lannister, Tywin had his guards rape Tysha for a silver each and then made Tyrion go last for a gold coin, stating that a Lannister was worth more.